dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 The *database context* is the main class that coordinates [Entity Framework](/ef/core/) functionality for a data model.
 This class is created by deriving from the <xref:Microsoft.EntityFrameworkCore.DbContext?displayProperty=fullName> class.

-The following highlighted code adds the database context to the [dependency injection (DI)](xref:fundamentals/dependency-injection) container and enables displaying database-related exceptions that can be resolved by using Entity Framework migrations:
+The following highlighted code adds the database context to the [dependency injection (DI)](xref:fundamentals/dependency-injection) container and enables displaying database-related exceptions:

 [!code-csharp[](min-web-api/samples/6.x/todo/Program.cs?name=snippet_DI&highlight=2-3)]

 The DI container provides access to the database context and other services.

 The following code creates an HTTP POST endpoint `/todoitems` to add data to the in-memory database: